-Timing information for two methods is provided in Table ~\ref{tab:m}.
-All computations are performed on AMD EPYC 7702.
-The Vienna Ab-initio Simulation Package (VASP) \cite{PhysRevB.54.11169, CMS_6_15} is employed for all first-principle calculations.
-Regarding the total computation cost, ratio between conventional method and RASCBEC is $54846900/982880 = 55.8$, and the predicted ratio is $N/8 = 448/8 = 56$.
-We see that RASCBEC is able to save a factor of 56 in computation time for a 448-atom molecule and yet produce Raman spectra with the same accuracy.
+The timing information for both RASCBEC and Phonopy-Spectroscopy applied on this magnetic molecule is presented in Table ~\ref{tab:m}.
+All computations were conducted on AMD EPYC 7702 cores, utilizing the Vienna Ab-initio Simulation Package (VASP) \cite{PhysRevB.54.11169, CMS_6_15} for first-principle calculations.
+In terms of total computation cost, the ratio between the conventional method and RASCBEC is $54846900/982880 = 55.8$, while the predicted ratio is $N/8 = 448/8 = 56$.
+This demonstrates that RASCBEC is capable of saving a factor of 56 in computation time for a 448-atom molecule while producing Raman spectra with the same level of accuracy.